jfroy/aiobafi6/README.md

 includes i6 fans and Haiku fans with the 3.0 firmware.

-It supports almost all the features of the previous protocol ("SenseMe"), with the exception of presence sensing, rooms, and sleep mode.
+It supports almost all the features of the previous protocol ("SenseMe"), with the exception of rooms, and sleep mode.
+Occupancy support was added in the 3.1 firmware.

 ## Command line